qlik-oss/qlik-embedded-analytics-workshop/README.md

 The `fields` property accepts an array of field names and expressions to bring the chart to life.

-## 5 Embed ui components

-So far you've learned a few different ways to embed visualizations into a web application.
-In addition, Qlik enables you to add and customize user interface components like data selection and custom theming for visualizations.

-### 5.1 The selections bar
+# 6 Embed the selections bar

 One of the most common needs the users have during their analytics activities is to keep track about the context of selections they are applying to the data.

-#### 5.1.1 Add selection bar placeholder
+## 6.1 Add selection bar placeholder

 Open the `index.html` file for editing.
 Search in the file for `selection-bar-entry`.